20 Antique Woodworking Tools That Are Worth Big Bucks

 This set of calipers from the Victorian era caught $4,510 at auction because of the superior condition they came in.

 Patent Gold-Plated Ivory Handle Presentation Wrench

 This wrench is thought to be a gift to Chauncey Depew, an attorney for Cornelius Vanderbilt’s railroad interests who later became president of the New York Central Railroad System and a U.S. Senator.
 It’s a gold-plated, ivory-handled wrench with one standout feature.
-Depew’s name is misspelled on it.
+The engraver misspelled Depew’s name on it.
 It fetched $5,980 at auction.
-Keep your wrenches straight with one simple trick.

 Leonard Bailey patented several planes before Stanley finally bought him out after a series of patent fights.
-His designs are still used today.
+We still use his designed today.
 His was one of the first to build metallic planes and this plane sold for $7,920.
-Keep your tools in great shape with one special ingredient.

 Leonard Bailey Patent Bronze Scraper